martius-lab/Minsight-sensor/README.md

   *This is the only official content release regarding the design of Minsight.*
 </p>

-This project shows the principle desing of [Minsight](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202300042).
+This project shows the principle design of [Minsight](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202300042).
 It is a soft fingertip-sized tactile sensor that can sense 3D forces over its whole sensing surface.

-The corresponding paper is titled "[Minsight: A Fingertip-Sized Vision-Based Tactile Sensor for Robotic Manipulation](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202300042)", published at *Advanced Intelligent Systems*, 2023.
+The corresponding paper is titled "[Minsight: A Fingertip-Sized Vision-Based Tactile Sensor for Robotic Manipulation](https://onlinelibrary.wiley.com/doi/full/10.1002/aisy.202300042)", published in *Advanced Intelligent Systems*, 2023.

 <p align="center"><img src="Images/Minsight.png" width="182.265" height="200">